Helsinki Airport is the home destination for Finnair flights. Finnair flies from Asia, The Americas and beyond to Europe via Helsinki Airport.

 - Helsinki is the capital city of Finland.
 Helsinki-Vantaa Airport is 17 kilometres from Helsinki City Centre.
-17.2 million people travelled through Helsinki airport in 2016.
+17.2 million people travelled through Helsinki Airport in 2016.

-- The main carriers at Helsinki Airport are Finnair.
-Budget carrier Air Baltic flies to neighbouring coutries and beyondThe airport is a hub for CityJet (on behalf of SAS), Jet Time, TUIfly Nordic.
+- The main carrier at Helsinki Airport are Finnair.
+Budget carrier Air Baltic flies to neighbouring countries and beyond the airport is a hub for CityJet (on behalf of SAS), Jet Time, and TUIfly Nordic.

 - You can reserve a rental car and have it waiting for you at Helsinki-Vantaa Airport